lzim/teampsd/vignettes/markdownlint.md

 1) For rules without parameters:

-Start with the rule number within quotation marks followed by a colon and then True
+Start with the rule number within quotation marks followed by a colon and then `True` to indicate that you are activating the rule.

-Using `MD001 - Header levels should only increment by one level at a time.` for example.
+Using `MD001 - Header levels should only increment by one level at a time.` for example:
 `"MD001": True`

 2) For rules with paramters: